stephenjaya99/tax-service/README.md

 - `Tax` Object represents the Tax from the user, with a foreign key to a Tax Code
 - `Tax Code` are made into seperate table for cases if it needs an additional tax codes
 - Using Golang ORM library `Gorm`, Database objects will be handled by `database` package (M in MVC pattern)
-- Data migration are handler in `migration` packages, also by using `Gorm` for auto migration on modified tables
+- Data migration are handler in `migration` packages, also using `Gorm` for auto migration on modified tables

+### Misc
+- Spend 4 Days for creating the API, mostly spent on ~learning~ debugging Golang and Docker :v
+- Excited to learn more about best practices using Docker & Dockerfile
+- Gorm Postgres for some weird reason won't create related objects (Will create using default values) :")
+- Workout for above is by not using Gorm foreign key definition, instead just create an additional column for references